ottery-app/oui/README.md

-# oui (ottery-ui)
+# OUI (Otter-UI)
 <p>
-This is a react based ui framework following the ottery design schema.
-The objective of this software is to provide a simple and easy to use react library that is used by ottery and others who like it.
-The hope is that it allows users to get the benifits of fast paced design while still feeling easy to use like classic html.
+This is a React-based UI framework following the Ottery design schema.
+The objective of this software is to provide a straightforward React library used by Ottery and others who like it.
+The hope is that it allows users to get the benefits of fast paced design while still feeling easy to use like classic HTML.
 </p>

 <p>
-We felt that it was best that oui was not published or used through npm but instead manually added to a project.
-The reasoning behind this was that we wanted the code to be easily modifiable for your specific needs.
-For example.
-You can easily change the basic color theme by going into oui/styles/colors rather then having to deal with pesky and confusing api (yuck).
-Heck you can even replace a component entirely or switch the way it functions.
+We felt it was best for OUI to be manually added to a project, not published or used through npm.
+This is because we wanted the code to be easily modifiable for your specific needs.
+For example, you can easily the basic color theme by going into oui/styles/color, rather than having to deal with pesky and confusing API (yuck).
+Heck, you can even replace a component entirely or switch they way it functions.
 </p>

-# getting started
+# Getting Started
-Copy the file into your src folder in a react app and access components either from oui/index.js or directly from their own files.
-To run the app you need to make sure that you have some dependancies installed.
+Copy the file into your src folder in a React app and access components either from oui/index.js or directly from their own files.
+To run the app, you need to make sure that you have some dependencies installed.
 They can be quickly installed using the following code:

 ```shell
 npm config set legacy-peer-deps true